narf9995/CARPS/README.md

 - **Concepts**
   - **Characters**: the importance of narrative.
   - **Convenience**: the importance of getting the right content to the right people at the right time
-  - **Community**: the importance of connecting fans and rewarding them.
+  - **Community**: the importance of connecting fans & rewarding them.

 - **Intersections**
   - **Characters** + **Convenience** = **Personalization**
     - The personalization of the story experience for each person based on their relationship to the world
   - **Convenience** + **Community** = **Inter-Community Interaction**
     - The continued “personalization” but in a broader sense as applied to audience segments.
 For example an audience team collaborates to unlock content that only they can see.
-Also at this intersection is the ability to share content and refer friends to the world
+Also at this intersection is the ability to share content & refer friends to the world
   - **Community** + **Characters** = **Community Interaction**
-    - The relationship between the community and the world.
-Creators should provide opportunities to strengthen the relationship through procedures and technology to allow fan contributions, character interactions and such like.
+    - The relationship between the community & the world.
+Creators should provide opportunities to strengthen the relationship through procedures & technology to allow fan contributions, character interactions & such like.

 ### Pro/Con List of Existing Solutions: